-The primary danger of policing is comprised of the inherent risks of the job, such as working in motor vehicle traffic, confronting violent persons, and exposure to traumatic incidents.
-Sadly, there is an insidious and lesser known secondary danger in policing.
-This danger is often unspecified and seldom discussed.
+Secondary danger.
+Unfortunately, there is also an insidious and lesser known secondary danger of policing.
+The secondary danger of policing is often unspecified and seldom discussed.
 It is an artifact of the police culture and is frequently reinforced by police officers themselves.
-It is the idea that equates "asking for help" with "personal and professional weakness", and in one sense is the number one killer of police officers.
+It is the idea that equates "asking for help" with "personal and professional weakness."
+Secondary danger has been implicated in perhaps the most startling of all police fatality statistics, the frequency of police officer suicide

-The "Make it Safe" Police Officer Initiative
+The Make it Safe Police Officer Initiative